LangStream/documentation/configuration-resources/data-storage/milvus.md

           expression: "value.chunk_num_tokens"
 ```

-You can set the collection-name to the name of the collection you want to write to.
+Set the collection-name to the name of the collection you want to write to.
 Then you define the fields in the "fields" list.
-This works very like the ['compute' agent](../../pipeline-agents/data-transform/compute.md), and you can use the same syntax to define the fields.
+This works similarly to the ['compute' agent](../../pipeline-agents/data-transform/compute.md), and you can use the same syntax to define the fields.